SEPTEMBER IN THE GARDEN

-- Pinch back (just take out the soft new growth tip with your fingers) some of the new growth shoots to stagger the blooming.
+- Pinch back (just take out the soft new growth tip with your fingers) one third of the new growth shoots to stagger the blooming.
 Pinch back another one third 2 weeks later.

 - Fertilise with a balanced rose food.
 8:1:5 or 5:1:5 formulations work best.

-- Commence regular preventative spraying against fungal diseases at two week intervals.
+- Commence regular preventative spraying against fungal diseases at two-weekly intervals.

 - Apply lawn fertiliser at the recommended rate.
 Water well after applications unless it’s raining at the time.

-- Start mowing and trimming the edges as growth increases.
+- Commence mowing and trimming the edges as growth increases.

-- Check for weed growth and apply selective herbicides where applicable.
+- Check for weed growth and apply selective broad leaf herbicides where applicable.

 - Plant new lawn grass seed or grass plugs.
-It’s the best time for establishing a new lawn.
+It’s the best time for establishing or laying a new lawn in summer rainfall regions.

-- Weeds start making a nuisance of them selves once again.
-Try and keep on top of them by spraying young seedlings wherever possible and practical.
+- Weeds start making an appearance once again.
+Try and keep on top of them by hand weeding or spraying young seedlings wherever possible and practical.
 Never allow them to flower and set seeds.

 - Pests and disease management begins in earnest.
 Be observant all around the garden and react immediately to any problems.